For Property ManagersApartment Complexes · HOAs · Multi-Family Buildings

 25+

-States with active bills
+States with active plug-in solar bills

-US renters want solar access
+US renters seeking solar access

 $0

-Cost to property (tenant-owned)
+Cost to property (tenant-owned system)

 Why Property Managers Should Pay Attention